 - The Interactive Fiction game Wishbringer features a hellhound named Alexis.
 This later received a Shout-Out in Return to Zork: when you walk into a particular house, you find a dog that looks like a poodle.
 It's a HellHound.
 Her name is Alexis.

 - In the Expansion Pack of the Empire at War, The Zann Consortium employs Silri, a Baroness who uses Dark Side Powers and owns a pet rancor named 'Cuddles'.

-- In Warcraft III: The Frozen Throne, Rexxar's huge bear is called Misha, which in Russian is a diminutive form of Mikhail and is something a kid is likely to call their teddy bear.
+- In Warcraft III: The Frozen Throne, Rexxar's huge bear is called Misha, which in Russian is a diminutive form of Mikhail and is the stereotypical name a kid will give their teddy bear (like an American kid calling their bear "Teddy").

 - World of Warcraft incorporates an Fluffy the Terrible with a powerful ghoul named Timmy.
 This seems to be based on the child Timmy, whom Arthas meets in the first Alliance mission in Warcraft III, and who is apparently turned into a ghoul when the Scourge attack a few missions later.
 However, the ghoul's battle cry of "TIIIIIIIIMMMY!!!!" suggests someone else...

 - Also, Hunters have the ability to tame 'exotic' pets (the bigger, nastier critters in the game).
 Guess what trope 90% of people use when naming their new beasts?

 - There's also the NPC Simone the Inconspicuous.
 Her pet Precious looks like a small wolf at first.
 However, when she reveals her true form, her pet becomes a huge Fel Hunter named Precious the Devourer.

 - Later on, there's a boss in a Cataclysm dungeon, a giant core hound named Beauty (a counterpart to another core hound boss called "The Beast"), with pet smaller core hounds Spot, Lucky and Buster.

 - A little gag detail involved a Death Knight named Harmony who was killed for having a name that went against scourge decency.
 Still, the Lich King won't mind if your Death Knight is named 'Dandelion'